 .
 The statement has been reported by BBC News Online

 and the Daily Telegraph.
 Image credit: Wellcome Images

 Science and Technology Select Committee inquiry on Leaving the EU: implications and opportunities for science and research

 The EU plays a facilitative role in promoting scientific collaboration, ensuring fluid researcher mobility, and funding the highest quality scientific research.
 In this document we set out a number of priority issues for the government in managing our exit from the EU.
 These include maintaining access to the full programme of EU science initiatives, preserving streamlined immigration for scientists (ideally by retaining free movement), and guaranteeing the rights of EU citizens currently residing here to stay.
 However, as our report Immunology: An international, life-saving science points out, immunology is a truly global science.
 Therefore, the post-referendum period may also offer fresh opportunities to expand or renew strong links with partners outside Europe.
 (Image credit: Shutterstock)

-The British Society for Immunology (BSI) actively promotes and supports excellence in research, scholarship and clinical practice in Immunology for the benefit of human and animal health and welfare.
-It seeks to help British Immunology accomplish the highest possible goals.
+The British Society for Immunology (BSI) mission is to promote excellence in immunological research, scholarship and clinical practice in order to improve human and animal health.

 The BSI is a member of: